Will there be a person assigned to my project?

 How much interaction do I get with the editorial team through the process?

 The team will likely be sending you regular updates on your project so you can see progress as it goes.
 We don’t send every single thing right when it comes in, we tend to send in batches, and we’ll let you know when we need your feedback.
-Bottom line, you’ll be hearing from us often and you should never have a problem getting ahold of your Comics Experience editor.
+Bottom line, you’ll be hearing from us often and you should never have a problem connecting with your Comics Experience editor.

 What if my editor and I disagree about notes for a freelancer?